Updated on August 17, 2022

 Enjoy amazing food

 Whether you opt to eat onboard or at artisanal restaurants in the cities you visit, the food is going to be amazing.
 With top-quality chefs cooking for you while you cruise and the added bonus of indulging in local delicacies when you dock, you truly get to experience the best of both worlds when it comes to food from around the world.

 River cruises are now available in a number of destinations around the world, including those totally underrated cities you’d never expect to be included.
 Some of the most popular river cruise itineraries include:

 This eight-day tour includes the best the Netherlands and 10 other beautiful destinations have to offer, including trips to Holland’s Muiderslot Castle, an excursion to The Black Forest, and strolls through the Petite France District.

 Tour through the legendary Danube River with this 10-day river cruise.
 Enjoy a folklore dinner show in Prague, walk through the “City of Three Rivers” and take a dip in the famous thermal baths of Budapest.

 Indulge in a luxury 5-star river liner with an in-depth cultural tour through Egypt’s most famous destinations.
 Read ancient hieroglyphs at Abu Simbel, tour the East Bank of Luxor, and enjoy the sunset over the Nile River.

 Mekong River Experience: Ho Chi Minh City to Siem Reap

 The idea that river cruises are boring has become an assumption of the past.
-New destinations, itineraries, activities and excursions have made river cruises popular amongst many different age groups and types of travellers.
+New destinations, itineraries, activities, and excursions have made river cruises popular amongst many different age groups and types of travelers.
 The key is finding the one that’s perfect for you!